 - Create an NFS Proxy resource inside the service group.
-This Proxy resource points to the actual NFS resource that is configured on the system. - If you configure the backing store for the NFS exports with VxVM, create DiskGroup and Mount resources for the mount point that you want to export. - Refer to Storage agents in the Veritas Cluster ServerBundled Agents Reference Guide for details. - Create an NFSRestart resource.
-Set the Lower attribute of this NFSRestart resource to 1.
-Ensure that NFSRes attribute points to the NFS resource configured on the system. - For NFS lock recovery, make sure that the NFSLockFailover attribute and the LocksPathName attribute have appropriate values.
-The NFSRestart resource depends on the Mount resources that you have configured for this service group.
-The NFSRestart resource gets rid of preonline and postoffline triggers for NFS.
+This Proxy resource points to the actual NFS resource that is configured on the system. - If you configure the backing store for the NFS exports with VxVM, create DiskGroup and Mount resources for the mount point that you want to export.

+If the backing store for the NFS exports is configured using LVM, configure the LVMVolumeGroup resource and Mount resources for the mount points that you want to export.